Install in dev mode

 • Every isinstance(x, <ClassName>) and annotation site.

-When Also rename file is ticked, the defining file moves to the new snake_case name and importers’ relative-import module paths follow via trailing-segment match.
+When Also rename file is ticked, the defining file (or folder, for package-style classes) moves to the new snake_case name and importers’ module paths are rewritten to follow.

 Extract / Inline files

-Right-click on a .py file with multiple top-level classes in the file browser → Extract classes to folder.
+Right-click on a .py file with multiple top-level classes in the file browser -> Extract classes to folder.
 The file becomes a folder of the same name, one class per <snake_case>.py, with an __init__.py re-exporting each so absolute imports of the original module path keep working.
+Refuses when the file has fewer than two classes, has non-class/non-import top-level statements, or a target folder of that name already exists.

 Tests: test_make_custom_class_dialog.py, test_duplicate_node_dialog.py, test_project_classes.py::TestRenameClass, test_refactor.py, test_rename_refactor_integration.py.